janwilmake/contextarea/README.md

 PRIORITY: use myself

 - ✅ use "stripeflare" to serve all pages with user-balance and dynamic payment link.
-- count free requests at user-level, and reset daily. limit max free requests per day to 10
+- Add gemini and anthropic and proper credit deduction
 - also add `model-modal.js` to resultpage, making it possible to repost it with a different model
 - remove byok (for now) and focus on 1 cheap model and 1 high-quality model
 - prune long fetch text responses and sanitise html
 - ensure claude sonnet and gemini flash are indeed available and selectable.
+- count free requests at user-level, and reset daily. limit max free requests per day to 10

 CONNECTION WITH context.json